This post may contain affiliate links.

-London Aquarium was a favourite of ours when we lived in London with small children and yesterday, we got a chance to go back and check out the changes that have taken place over the last seven years.
+London Aquarium was a favourite of ours when we lived in London with small children and, when they were teens and tweens, we got a chance to go back and check out the changes that have taken place over the last seven years.

 The Aquarium is correctly known as Sea Life London Aquarium, part of the chain of Sea Life centres and one of the biggest aquatic collections in Europe.
 The Aquarium has over 500 species of fish and over 2 million litres of water, sitting, unexpectedly, beneath the historic and beautiful County Hall building.
-It’s next door to the awesome London Eye and almost directly opposite The Houses of Parliament.
+It’s next door to the awesome London Eye (review post here) and almost directly opposite The Houses of Parliament.

 Big things seem to be favourite with my kids and the aquarium has plenty of those, big tanks, big rays, big sharks and big crabs.
-Not all of the 40+ sharks are big, but some are monsters!
+Not all of the 40+ sharks are big, but some are monsters.

 The way the fish are displayed is imaginative and exciting, the kids loved walking on glass over the tanks and lying on their backs in glass bubbles to look up at the elasmobranchs.

-The aquarium now houses a large family of penguins part of the Arctic Ice Adventure collection,, my boys had great fun naming them, Matt Smith and David Tennant were busy rock hopping and diving, Amy Pond was looking a bit sullen.
+The aquarium now houses a large family of penguins, part of the Arctic Ice Adventure collection, my boys had great fun naming them.
+Matt Smith and David Tennant were busy rock hopping and diving, Amy Pond was looking a bit sullen.